 Congenital absence of the pericardium can occur and can be either partial or complete.
 This condition is often clinically silent, but it can potentially lead to excessive cardiac motion (in the case of complete absence), causing vague chest pain or dyspnea, or, in the case of partial absence with significant defects, strangulation of heart muscle and possible death.[2]

-The pericardial space normally contains 15-50 mL of fluid, which serves as lubrication for the visceral and parietal layers of the pericardium.
+PhysiologyThe pericardial space normally contains 15-50 mL of fluid, which serves as lubrication for the visceral and parietal layers of the pericardium.
 This fluid is thought to originate from the visceral pericardium and is essentially an ultrafiltrate of plasma.
 Total protein levels are generally low; however, the concentration of albumin is increased in pericardial fluid owing to its low molecular weight.

 The pericardium and pericardial fluid provide important contributions to cardiac function, including the following:

-The normal pericardium can stretch to accommodate a small amount of fluid without a significant change in intrapericardial pressure, although once this pericardial reserve volume is surpassed, the pressure-volume curve becomes steep.
+The parietal pericardium contributes to resting diastolic pressure, and is responsible for most of this pressure in the right atrium and ventricle Through their ability to evenly distribute force across the heart, the pericardial structures assist in ensuring uniform contraction of the myocardiumThe normal pericardium can stretch to accommodate a small amount of fluid without a significant change in intrapericardial pressure, although once this pericardial reserve volume is surpassed, the pressure-volume curve becomes steep.
 With slow increases in volume, however, pericardial compliance can increase to lessen the increase in intrapericardial pressure.

-Clinical manifestations of pericardial effusion are highly dependent on the rate of accumulation of fluid in the pericardial sac.
+PreviousNextPathophysiologyClinical manifestations of pericardial effusion are highly dependent on the rate of accumulation of fluid in the pericardial sac.
 Rapid accumulation of pericardial fluid may cause elevated intrapericardial pressures with as little as 80 mL of fluid, while slowly progressing effusions can grow to 2 L without symptoms.

 Understanding the properties of the pericardium can help to predict changes within the heart under physiologic stress.